Skip to Content

 Drinks Package or Pay as You Go

 There are two ways that you can pay for drinks on a cruise.
-You can either pay as you go, similar to how you would on land or you can buy a drinks package.
+You can either pay as you go, like you would on land or buy a drinks package.

 A drinks package usually allows you to have an ‘unlimited’ amount of certain drinks although there are a few different types of drinks packages available.
 The most comment types are: